Forward from the Author

 barefoot,

-the maids and housekeepers make it nice for me,
+the housekeepers make it nice for me,

 for the white money, their smug savior